sathajs/satha/core/README.md

 # Satha

-An easy to use, reactive localStorage wrapper.
+A tiny, reactive, easy to use, wrapper for localStorage.